-After the Marines, I took a job with North Dakota State University as a LAN Administrator before moving to Boise, Idaho, where I went on to work for the internationally-known HP as a Phone Tech Support Specialist.
-I have extensive experience in tech support and possess the technical ability, and knowledge, necessary to help even the most frustrated people find a solution to their tech problems.
+After the Marines, I took a job with North Dakota State University as a LAN Administrator before moving to Boise, Idaho, where I worked for the internationally-known HP as a Phone Tech Support Specialist.
+I have extensive experience in tech support and possess the technical ability and knowledge necessary to help even the most frustrated people find a solution to their tech problems.
 Currently, I work in a hybrid role as Software Engineer (SDET) and IT Systems Integration Analyst.

 My Personal Story

 I was born in Fargo, ND, and grew up near the small town of Horace, ND.
 I spent most of my childhood outside playing baseball, kickball, or running around in the woods behind our house with my younger brother and neighborhood friends.
 I enjoyed climbing trees and playing in the sandbox with our Star Wars toys.

 Winters are brutal in North Dakota, so we were often on our snowmobiles or building snow forts on either side of the driveway.
 When the weather was incredibly unpleasant, we were inside playing on the Atari, Nintendo, or with LEGOs.
 Sometimes we would also try building robots out of scrap parts in our dad’s workshop.

 Most of our summers were spent at our grandparents’ lake cabins on Pelican Lake, MN.
 Conveniently enough, both of our moms and dad’s parents had cabins on the same lake.
 We would swim, water ski, or play in the sand on warm summer days.